Created May 21, 2020

-1.10 Every appointment, the patient will be required to complete a COVID-19 screening and waiver of liability form via a provided tablet.
+1.10 At every appointment, the patient will be required to complete a COVID-19 screening survey.
 Any questions the patient has, are encouraged to be asked.
 If patient does not agree to sign this form, they will cancel their appointment with no cancelation fee charged.

 1.11 The RMT will cancel treatment if patient does not meet the pre-screening criteria.

 1.12 The patient will cancel the treatment, at any point, (with no cancelation fee charged) if they do not feel safe, in any way, at the clinic or receiving treatment for any reason.

 2.0 Physical Distancing

 2.1 Clinic area is small, including reception.
 RMT and patient will try to keep as much space as possible between them at all times.
 Physical distancing is not possible in the reception room.

 2.3 Patients are required to have all forms complete before entering the clinic.

 2.4 Signage will be placed at the front door asking patient to not enter the clinic if they have any of the signs, symptoms, or travel risks associated with COVID-19